 I am also finding passion in integrating the yogic tools of chanting, breathwork, movement and self-reflection, with my formal training in classical voice and jazz, and my experiences performing in a band.
 My new class Finding Voice which shares this integration, has been a joy to facilitate and is helping people connect with their inner and expressive voices.
 Another new offering is collaborative workshop called SOMA~SOUND, which explores sound (chanting and healing instruments) and movement, topped off with a blissful sound bath - check it out for our next offering SOMA~SOUND!
-Also, I am currently co-leading retreats in Big Sur which offer some of this yoga-sound integration and the opportunity to sing – I hope you can join us!
+I have co-lead retreats in Big Sur which offered some of this yoga-sound integration and the opportunity to sing – stay tuned for future retreats!

 Along with yoga and music, LOVE has been a healing force in my life and plays a strong role in my work helping others.
 In 2017 I decided to have LOVE as my theme for the year.
 I chose this theme because while I had much love in my life - love for my family, my work, my community and friends, etc. there was still a deeper disconnect.
 I still felt challenged in my ability to fully receive love, especially from myself.
 I started chonicalling love daily on social media in what was called 365 Days of Love.
 Each day I would post a picture (often a heart in nature, found by myself or one of my daughters) and a quote or personal insight or experience with love.
 Also, the tools of yoga which I had been practicing for so many years, beautifully supported this intention and helped to more deeply integrate it into my life and being.